-The Unearthly (1957) Directed by Brooke L Peters (IMDb has the director listed as Boris Petroff).
-Scripted by Jane Mann and Geoffrey Dennis.
+The Unearthly was directed by Brooke L Peters (IMDb has the director listed as Boris Petroff) and scripted by Jane Mann and Geoffrey Dennis.
 The film stars the ubiquitous character actor John Carradine, the sultry Allison Hayes, the mammoth Tor Johnson, Myron Healey, Marilyn Buferd, Arthur Batanides, and Sally Todd.

-John Carradine with his characteristic cello like voice plays Dr. Charles Conway, the iconic mad scientist who has developed a 17th artificial gland.
+John Carradine with his characteristic cello-like voice plays Dr. Charles Conway, the archetypal mad scientist who has developed a 17th artificial gland.
 Conway believes he has discovered the secret to eternal youth and immortality.
-As Dr Conway revels “I can prolong life for thousands of years, perhaps forever this 17th gland is the secret of youth”
+Dr. Conway revels “I can prolong life for thousands of years, perhaps forever this 17th gland is the secret of youth.”

-The voluptuous Allison Hayes (Attack of The 50 Foot Woman, The Undead ) plays Grace Thomas, a woman who has suffered a nervous breakdown and is brought to Dr Conway’s house for a rest cure.
-Grace has been tricked by her doctor, Dr Loren Wright (Roy Gordon) who’s been working with Conway, by procuring the victims as well as making sure they do not have any living family members who can trace them.
-Dr. Wright slips up, when he doesn’t realize that Grace has a father.
-The plan is to take her coat and hand bag and fake her suicide.
+The voluptuous Allison Hayes (Attack of The 50 Foot Woman 1958, The Undead ) plays Grace Thomas, a woman who has suffered a nervous breakdown and is brought to Dr. Conway’s house for a rest cure.
+Grace has been tricked by her doctor, Dr. Loren Wright (Roy Gordon) who’s been working with Conway, by procuring the victims and ensuring they do not have any living family members who can trace them.
+Dr. Wright slips up when he doesn’t realize that Grace has a father.
+The plan is to take her coat and handbag and fake her suicide.

-Sally reads trashy romance novels and flirts with all the men, even Lobo, who mumbles Pretty Girl like a 2 year old.
-Danny is a cranky ragaholic who’s temper tantrums are irritating.
+Sally reads trashy romance novels and flirts with all the men, even Lobo, who mumbles Pretty Girl like a 2-year-old.
+Danny is a cranky rageaholic whose temper tantrums are irritating.

 Some memorable quotes:

-“In science there’s always been some necessary sacrifices”– Dr Conway
+“In science, there have always been some necessary sacrifices”– Dr. Conway

 “Alright I wear a leather jacket and I’m not a midget, so what?” -Mark Houston